Isiah Kiner-Falefa Player Props: Yankees vs. Mets

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is hitting .243 with five doubles, a triple, three home runs and seven walks.
+- Kiner-Falefa is batting .243 with five doubles, a triple, three home runs and seven walks.

+- Kiner-Falefa has reached base via a hit in 26 games this season (of 48 played), and had multiple hits in seven of those games.

-- In 6.4% of his games this year, he has hit a home run, and 2% of his trips to the dish.
+- He has homered in three games this year (6.3%), homering in 2% of his plate appearances.

-- Kiner-Falefa has had an RBI in nine games this year (19.1%), including four multi-RBI outings (8.5%).
-He has also driven in three or more of his team's runs in one contest.
+- In nine games this year (18.8%), Kiner-Falefa has picked up an RBI, and in four of those games (8.3%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.